mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 palace personnel, this could result in noise that may awaken nearby sleepers, even through interior walls.
-Gunfire outside a sleeper’s door will awaken them on a 2D roll of 6+, with DM-1 for each metre the noise is distant from the door.
+Gunfire outside a sleeper’s door will awaken them on a 2D roll of 6+, with DM-1 for each meter the noise is distant from the door.
 Shouting will wake someone upon a 2D roll of 8+, with the same DM.
 Most walls and ceilings in the palace are covered with sound-deadening materials to cut down the noise level in these cramped quarters.
-•  **Security Reactions, General:** The bridge is the coordinating centre for the palace.
+•  **Security Reactions, General:** The bridge is the coordinating center for the palace.
 All intruder reports will be called to the bridge.
 In the event of trouble, the officer on the bridge will always notify the guard captain first.
 If it sounds like a minor problem, the guard captain will send two of his men (the two in room 26)